department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/product-documentation/appoint-a-representative/appoint-a-representative-1.0-overview.md

 ## Future Iteration

-1. Digital submission of 21-22
+1. Digital submission of 21-22 (feature flag?)
     1. Authenticated users only
-1. Digital submission of 21-22a
+1. Digital submission of 21-22a (feature flag?)
-    4. Determine if we can support digital submission for attorneys and claim agents who often require fee agreements before accepting
+    1. Determine if we can support digital submission for attorneys and claim agents who often require fee agreements before accepting
-    5. Identify how the insurance field impacts Power of Attorney
+    2. Identify how the insurance field impacts Power of Attorney
-    6. Authenticated users only
+    3. Authenticated users only
  1. Notifications
     1. Representative approved request
     1. Representative rejected request